Mjz86/c_colon/mcc.md

 this means that all linkable binaries with this qualifier  must be available when the program starts.

-the adresses of these variables is overriden at load time , and the memory  section is set to read execute for the duration of the program.
+the addresses of these variables is overridden at load time , and the memory  section is set to read execute for the duration of the program.

- dllhidden/dllexport/dllimport,interpositioned( only on static symbols,  like functions or static variables):
+ `dllhidden(default)/dllexport/dllimport,interpositioned`( only on static symbols,  like functions or static variables):

-   makes the symbol an export/import for dll linking by providing a symbol hash.
+   makes the symbol an export/import for DLL linking by providing a symbol hash.

-   also dllhidden is the default and removes the symbol  hash in the binary . there is an unsafe(interpositioned) qualifier that can use `set_interposition(fn,address)` to store ( memory  order release) function address on a global atomic static , using  the addressof on this symbol will load by a memory order of aquire, therfore the address  is controlled by developers.
+   also `dllhidden` is the default and removes the symbol  hash in the binary . there is an `unsafe(interpositioned)` qualifier that can use `set_interposition(fn,address)` to store ( memory  order release) function address on a global atomic static , using  the address-of on this symbol will load by a memory order of acquire, therefore the address  is controlled by developers.